dmlc/xgboost/doc/tutorials/multioutput.rst

 user guide <https://scikit-learn.org/stable/modules/multiclass.HTML>`_.

-Internally, XGBoost builds one model for each target similar to sklearn meta estimators, with the added benefit of reusing data and custom objective support.
+Internally, XGBoost builds one model for each target similar to sklearn meta estimators, with the added benefit of reusing data and other integrated features like SHAP and custom objective support.
 For a worked example of regression, see :ref:`sphx_glr_python_examples_multioutput_regression.py`.
 For multi-label classification, the binary relevance strategy is used.
 Input ``y`` should be of shape ``(n_samples, n_classes)`` with each column having a value of 0 or 1 to specify whether the sample is labeled as positive for respective class.
 Given a sample with 3 output classes and 2 labels, the corresponding `y` should be encoded as ``[1, 0, 1]`` with the second class labeled as negative and the rest labeled as positive.
 At the moment XGBoost supports only dense matrix for labels.

 .. code-block:: python